 The pathway crosses Montreal Road.
 Many drivers tend to be extra antsy and aggressive at this intersection.
 Advance cross lights for pedestrians and cyclists would be helpful.

 We continued along the pathway, eventually arriving at St Patrick St where we could have turned up onto Beechwood but chose not to.
 That’s because the section along Beechwood for a couple of blocks immediately north of the river is attrocious for biking – very tight space with parked cars offering lots of dooring potential, and impatient drivers roaring up behind you on adrenaline rushes after flying along the St Patrick Street speedway.
 UPDATE- Fall 2017:This has all changed! as mentioned in the intro, there are now bike lanes along Beechwood (see green line on the above map).
 That said, the original route described below is still legit.
 We continued along the Rideau River Pathway under St Patrick before turning onto a short gravel path that took us to Crichton Street.

 We rode east half a block along Crichton to get to Vaughan Street – a quiet residential street heading north.

-The only other variation on the route back was getting from the Rideau Canal Pathway to the segregated section of the Laurier Bike Lane that starts west of Elgin street.
-To get to the inersection of Laurier and Elgin I rode under the Laurier Bridge, then cut through Confederation Park.
+The only variation on the route back was getting from the Rideau Canal Pathway to the segregated section of the Laurier Bike Lane that starts west of Elgin street.
+To get to the inersection of Laurier and Elgin we rode under the Laurier Bridge, then cut through Confederation Park.

 The Ottawa Train Station is located a few kilometers outside of downtown.
 Here is a bike route to get there from Centretown.